Modern Couples at the Barbican – ReviewJanuary 31, 2019

 Luisa Casati and Romaine Brooks

-I was so pleased to see some of my favourite artists and artworks in the show.
+I was so pleased to see some of my favourite artists and artworks in the Modern Couples.
 There is a famous portrait of the Marchesa Casati by Romaine Brooks.
 It is famous because of its provenance: Brooks did not do the painting freely.
 She was commissioned by Casati but she at first refused, writing to Natalie Barney that her would-be model was very unattractive, with red eyes.

 Casati, who commissioned hundreds of paintings of herself, was used to artists being flattered to accept her money and she strongly pursued Brooks, not just to get her to do the commission but soon she wanted to seduce her too.
 She gave her glamorous presents.